yyarmoshyk/curl-docker-image/Readme.md

 ```

-I'm using sysdig.com trial account to scan the image.
+I'm using [Azure container-scan](https://github.com/marketplace/actions/container-image-scan) to scan the image.